EverWoody Header

 The Role of Janka Hardness

-• Janka 1,300+ lbf: Standard for commercial seating, hospitality environments, and high-use office desks.
+• Janka 1,300+ lbf: Common for high-use environments such as hospitality and office furniture.

 Strength MetricDescriptionCritical Furniture Application